datnguye/about/content/blog/internal/context-engineering-deep-dive-part-3-rag-systems.md

 - **Vector Store Database** — Store and efficiently search millions of embeddings
 - **Similarity Search** — Find the most relevant documents using [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity)

-And if we look at the code, here is the simple demonstration:
+And if we look at the code, here is the simple illustration:

 ```python
 class SimpleRAG: